pzeidler89/MUSEpack/docs/source/examples.rst

       spfit.rv_fit_peak(line_sigma=3, line_significants=5)

 8. Now we measure the radial velocities using the Monte Carlo bootstrap method.
 As initial guess we use the peak velocity :mod:`spfit.rv_peak`.
 We sample the spectrum 20000 times and use all available CPUs.
-The measured radial velocity and its uncertainty may be called at any time using :mod:`spfit.rv` and `:mod:`spfit.erv`, respectively`.
+The measured radial velocity and its uncertainty may be called at any time using :mod:`spfit.rv` and :mod:`spfit.erv`, respectively.

    .. code-block:: python
       :lineno-start: 30